Part I – Smart Investment Strategy: Start Lean, Test, Tweak, Grow

 While 2D/3D floorplans and CAD models are valuable, they can't fully predict how a room feels.
 Instead, use simple, physical methods to test flow:

-• Mat footprint: Lay down a 2 m mat for each machine’s footprint to visualize how much room you’ll need for safe movement and adjust accordingly.
+- Mat footprint: Lay down a 2 m mat for each machine’s footprint to visualize how much room you’ll need for safe movement and adjust accordingly, or to gauge maximum full-body laying-down capacity.

-• Masking-tape zoning: Use tape to mark cardio zones, strength areas, free‑weight zones and stretching corners.
+- Masking-tape zoning: Use tape to mark cardio zones, strength areas, free-weight zones and stretching corners.
 Walk through the layout with staff and test transitions.
+This is also valid, and probably even more important, when looking at studio spaces.

-• Human traffic simulation: Run group drills or classes in an empty room to see how people move between stations and if sightlines (e.g., from a reception desk to the workout floor) feel open and inviting.
+- Human traffic simulation: Run group drills or classes in an empty room to see how people move between stations and if sightlines, for example from a reception desk to the workout floor, feel open and inviting.

 Design the "Landing Area" and Wow Factor

-The "Landing Area", where members first pause upon entry sets the tone for their entire experience.
-A clear, intuitive layout, consistent branding, and efficient check-in process make new comers feel welcome.
+The "Landing Area", where members first pause upon entry to the gym or to the studios area, sets the tone for their entire experience.
+A clear, intuitive layout, consistent branding and an efficient check-in process make newcomers feel welcome.

 A memorable "Wow Factor" helps differentiate your gym.
 This could be:

-• Unique fitness zones (outdoor area or yoga sanctuary)
+- Unique fitness zones such as an outdoor area or yoga sanctuary

 Accessibility and Safety

-• Clear circulation: Leave wide aisles between machines to allow two people to pass with room for dynamic movements like lunges.
+- Clear circulation: Leave wide aisles between machines to allow two people to pass.
+Know that these days members are using corridors and aisles for dynamic movements like walking lunges.
+If you don’t give them enough room, they will create their own.

-• Multi-use zones: Combine stretching, mobility and functional training into flexible areas that can accommodate different class formats.
+- Multi-use zones: Combine stretching, mobility and functional training into flexible areas that can also accommodate different class formats on the gym floor.
+However, create those spaces while leaving a clear distinction for user comfort.

 Don't Overlook Recovery Spaces

-Recovery is moving to the forefront of high performing fitness spaces.
-Members increasingly value spaces dedicated to stretching, foam rolling, and quiet recovery.
-A small lounge with yoga mats, massage tools, and calming music adds value and encourages members to linger.
+Recovery is moving to the forefront of high-performing fitness spaces.
+Members increasingly value spaces dedicated to stretching, foam rolling, activation before the workout and quiet recovery.
+A small lounge with yoga mats, massage tools and calming music adds value and encourages members to linger.

 Part III – Design-Led Wellness: Colour, Atmosphere and Stealth Kit